 - GHRP-2 and GHRP-6 increase HGH levels.

 Peptides, which are mentioned above, are safe for most adults.
 Their biological activity is different, though.
-Some of them may increase appetite and boost weight gain the way you don’t want.
+Some of them may increase appetite and boost weight gain in a way you don’t want.
 Trust a doctor in choosing the proper drug and dosage for you.

 Keep in mind that no medicine alone can give you desired results.
 You should keep a healthy lifestyle and sleep hygiene to make the most of your peptide therapy.